element-hq/element-meta/docs/FTUE.md

 3.  [user/homeserver information and recovery key are imported in the background]
 4.  [user is logged in]
 5.  [message history and key backup are fetched from server, device is cross-signed]
+6. Ask to allow notifications
+7. Ask for consent to analytics
-6. Element is fully set up, user sees their 'All chats' list
+8. Element is fully set up, user sees their 'All chats' list

 **B) Log in manually (email / username)**

 1. Simplified homeserver choice ("You are about to sign in to your account on matrix.org"; continue/change)
-2. Open web view overlay for login (or redirect to IdP on Web/Desktop; OIDC flow; requires consent on iOS)
+2. Open web view overlay for login (or redirect to IdP on Web/Desktop; OIDC flow; requires consent on iOS; see [Login](#login) for more details)
 3. User authenticates, web view closes (or redirect back to Web/Desktop app), user is back in the app
 4. [user is logged in]
 5. [ask server if single device or additional device]
 	1. If no encryption or secure backup enabled => skip this step
 	2. Single device => Ask for recovery method to obtain 4S (offer to reset?) => can't be skipped
 	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) => can't be skipped
+4. Ask to allow notifications
+5. Ask for consent to analytics
 6. Element is fully set up, user sees their 'All chats' list

 **C) Register new account**

-1. Simplified homeserver choice ("You are about to register an account on matrix.org"; continue/change)
+1. Simplified homeserver choice ("You are about to register on matrix.org"; continue/change)
+2. Open web view overlay for registration (or redirect to IDM registration on Web/Desktop; OIDC flow; requires consent on iOS; see [Registration](#registration) for more details)
+3. User creates account
+4. Web view closes (or redirect back to Web/Desktop app), user is back in the app
+5. [user is logged in]
+6. Additional user attributes (user can skip)
+7. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs)
+8. Ask to allow notifications
+9. Ask for consent to analytics
+10. Element is fully set up, user sees their 'All chats' list

 ## Related solution concepts